Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 Logging in to Studio Server works, but the assigned permissions are not applied

-Azure users are unable to log in to Studio Server or the user field values are incorrectly set during login
+Entra ID users are unable to log in to Studio Server or the user field values are incorrectly set during login

 This happens when SSO users are not correctly mapped with their Studio Server user accounts.